 This bill amends several sections of the Nebraska Revised Statutes to redefine and establish new provisions for bed and breakfast establishments.
-It redefines a "bed and breakfast establishment" to mean a building originally designed as, built as, or converted to a single-family dwelling unit that provides sleeping accommodations and breakfast to transient guests for a single fee, specifically excluding establishments that serve more than ten guest rooms or twenty guests.
-The bill also updates the Nebraska Pure Food Act to include specific food safety requirements for bed and breakfast establishments, such as ensuring food is clean and wholesome, prohibiting the use of home-canned food except for jams and jellies, and mandating that food handlers maintain high personal cleanliness standards.
+It redefines a "bed and breakfast establishment" to mean a building designed or converted to a single-family dwelling that provides sleeping accommodations and breakfast to transient guests for a single fee, specifically excluding establishments that serve more than ten guest rooms or twenty guests.
+The bill also updates the Nebraska Pure Food Act to apply to bed and breakfast establishments, mandating that food served must be safe for consumption and outlining specific food handling and storage requirements.

 Statutes affected: